cmcntsh/NURS7701_WritingExpectations/README.md

-# NURS7701 Writing Expectations & Reader Expectation Approach to Writing - Introductory Readings and Exercises
+# NURS7701 Writing Expectations & Short Readings About Scholarly Writing

 Here are some key points to remember while you're writing and before submitting assignments: